 How to Get to Krakow

 Located in southern Poland, Krakow is located on the Vistula River.
 It has its own train station and a major bus station located within walking distance of old town.
-Trains and busses are frequent from neighbouring countries, and for longer distances night-travel is a popular option.
+Trains and busses are frequent from neighbouring countries and, for longer distances, night-travel is a popular option.
 Krakow also has its own airport, although it is quite small.
 City busses are available outside of terminal 1 and tickets can be purchased on board.
-It takes about 40 minutes or so to get to the city centre stop.
+It takes about 40 minutes or so to get to the city centre.

 Getting Around Krakow